datacommonsorg/docsite/custom_dc/custom_data.md

 In this section, we will walk you through a concrete example of how to go about setting up your CSV, MCF and JSON files.

-### Write the MCF file
+### Write the MCF file {#mcf}

 Nodes in the Data Commons knowledge graph are defined in Metadata Content Format.
 For custom Data Commons using explicit schema, you must define your statistical variables using MCF.
 Here's an example of defining the same statistical variables in the WHO data in MCF:

 ```
 Node: dcid:Adult_curr_cig_smokers
-typeOf: dcs:StatisticalVariable
+typeOf: dcid:StatisticalVariable
 name: "Prevalence of current cigarette smoking among adults (%)"
-populationType: dcs:Person
+populationType: dcid:Person
-measuredProperty: dcs:percent
+measuredProperty: dcid:percent

 Node: dcid:Adult_curr_cig_smokers_female
-typeOf: dcs:StatisticalVariable
+typeOf: dcid:StatisticalVariable
 name: "Prevalence of current cigarette smoking among adults (%) [Female]"
-populationType: dcs:Person
+populationType: dcid:Person
-measuredProperty: dcs:percent
+measuredProperty: dcid:percent
-gender: dcs:Female
+gender: dcid:Female

 Node: dcid:Adult_curr_cig_smokers_male
-typeOf: dcs:StatisticalVariable
+typeOf: dcid:StatisticalVariable
 name: "Prevalence of current cigarette smoking among adults (%) [Male]"
-populationType: dcs:Person
+populationType: dcid:Person
-measuredProperty: dcs:percent
+measuredProperty: dcid:percent
-gender: dcs:Male
+gender: dcid:Male
 ```
 The following fields are always required:
 - `Node`: This is the DCID of the entity you are defining.
-It must be prefixed with `dcid:`.
-You may wish to add an optional namespace, separated by a slash (/); for example, `who/Adult_curr_cig_smokers`.
-- `typeOf`: In the case of statistical variable, this is always `dcs:StatisticalVariable`. `dcs` stands for "Data Commons schema", and should be used as the prefix for all, non-quoted field values.
+- `typeOf`: In the case of statistical variable, this is always `dcid:StatisticalVariable`.
 - `name`: This is the descriptive name of the variable, that is displayed in the Statistical Variable Explorer and various other places in the UI.
 - `populationType`: This is the type of thing being measured, and its value must be an existing `Class` type.
-In this example it is is `Person`.
+In this example it is is `dcid:Person`.
 For a full list of supported classes, you will have to send an API request, as described in [Get a list of all existing statistical variables](/api/rest/v2/node.html#liststatvars).
-- `measuredProperty`: This is a property of the thing being measured.
+- `dcid:measuredProperty`: This is a property of the thing being measured.
 It must be a `domainIncludes` property of the `populationType` you have specified.
 In this example, it is the `percent` of persons being measured.
 You can see the set of `domainIncludes` properties for a given `populationType`, using either of the following methods:
   - Go to <code>https://datacommons.org/browser/<var>POPULATION_TYPE</var>, e.g. `https://datacommons.org/browser/Person` and scroll to the `domainIncludes` section of the page.
 For example:
   ![domain incudes](/assets/images/customdc_screenshot9.png)
    - Use the [`node` API](/api/rest/v2/node.html#wildcard) filtering on `domainIncludes` incoming arcs: <code>https://api.datacommons.org/v2/node?key=AIzaSyCTI4Xz-UW_G2Q2RfknhcfdAnTHq5X5XuI&nodes=<var>POPULATION_TYPE</var>&property=%3C-domainIncludes</code>, e.g. `https://api.datacommons.org/v2/node?key=AIzaSyCTI4Xz-UW_G2Q2RfknhcfdAnTHq5X5XuI&nodes=Person&property=%3C-domainIncludes`.

+Note that all non-quoted field values must be prefixed with `dcid:` or `dcs:`, which are interchangeable.
+You may wish to add an optional namespace, separated by a slash (/); for example, `who/Adult_curr_cig_smokers`.

 The following fields are optional:
-- `statType`: By default this is `dcs:measuredValue`
+- `statType`: By default this is `dcid:measuredValue`.
-- `measurementQualifier`: additional qualifiers of the variable; e.g., Nominal for GDP. measurementDenominator (optional): for percentages or ratios, this refers to another StatisticalVariable node.
+- `measurementQualifier`: additional qualifiers of the variable; e.g., Nominal for GDP.
+- `measurementDenominator: for percentages or ratios, this refers to another StatisticalVariable node.
 E.g. for per-capita, the measurementDenominator is Count_Person.

-Additionally, there can be a number of property-value (PV) pairs representing the constraints on the type identified by populationType.
-In this example, there is one constraint property gender (which should be of type Person) with value Female.
-The constraint property values are typically Enumerations (here GenderType) or Quantity nodes.
+Additionally, there can be a number of property-value pairs representing the constraints on the type identified by `populationType`.
+In these examples, there is one constraint property, `gender`, which is a property of `Person`.
+The constraint property values are typically enumerations; such as `genderType`, which is a `rangeIncludes` property of `gender`.

 ### Prepare the CSV data files